Our Story - Told By The Owner

 Growing up, I was someone who struggled socially, who found difficulty in formal education and was plagued with a multitude of anxiety disorders that I only managed to get a handle on as I neared the end of my formal education.
 I was thankful to be heavily engaged in sport, specifically tennis, but I wasn't exactly an entrepreneur in the making, neither did I have any desire to be one, it seemed like something foreign, something entirely backwards from anything I had been taught by my parents or formal education to date.

-I grew up in a household where my strong, tough and competent mother was the breadwinner, my father was a creative writer and the person who tended to me and my sister most when we were growing up.
-Something I always remember growing up was my mother stressing to me and my sister the importance of helping people at any opportunity.
-It was something that I internalised and believed in.
+I grew up in a household where my mother was the breadwinner, my father was a creative writer and the person who tended to me and my sister most when we were growing up.
+Something I always remember was my mother stressing to me and my sister the importance of helping people at any opportunity.
+It was something that I internalised and believed in growing up.

-At 16/17, I had my heart set on university to study medicine, being a doctor had been my ambition from when I was around 14, but things just didn't work out that way.
+At 16/17, I had my heart set on university.
+Being a doctor had been my ambition from when I was around 14, but things just didn't work out that way.
 I found myself in a situation where I had no idea where I was going or what I wanted to do with my life.

 At this point, I was coming to the end of my time in school, with no plan and no idea what I was going to do.